Asana/asana2sql/README.md

 ## Basic Usage

 asana2sql comes out of the box with a script that will cover most use-cases.
-Only a few options are truely required.
+Only a few options are truly required.

 In the following examples assume that: